jonnonz1/nz-statute-book/acts/public/2013/telecommunications-interception-capability-and-security-act-2013.md

 (1) A network operator that is required by or under this subpart to ensure that a network or service is intercept ready— (a) must pre-deploy access points at suitable and sufficient concentration points on the network or service to allow an interception warrant or any other lawful interception authority relating to any of its customers to be given effect:
   (b) must reserve 1 or more network interfaces (that is, delivery ports) to which interception equipment can connect in order to deliver intercepted telecommunications to the surveillance agency; and
-  (c) must reserve, for each reserved interface referred to in paragraph (b), sufficient bandwidth to deliver intercepted telecommunications content and call associated data to the relevant surveillance agency; and
+  (c) must reserve, for each reserved interface referred to in paragraph (b), sufficient bandwidth to deliver intercepted telecommunications content and traffic data to the relevant surveillance agency; and
   (d) when presented with an interception warrant or any other lawful interception authority must, free of charge,—
     (i) provide a suitable access point in its public telecommunications network or service for interception equipment:
     (ii) co-operate with authorised persons and allow them access to its premises: